Young investors: thoughts on finances, retirement and ways to engage

 - One key takeaway for advisors is the importance of creating educational content that is visual, relatable and engaging for this audience.

-This summer Janus Henderson had the pleasure of hosting several groups of interns at many of our global offices.
-Here in Denver, we hosted interns from the Greenwood Project.
+Recently, Janus Henderson had the pleasure of hosting several groups of interns at many of our global offices.

-I’ve been fortunate to be able to interact with them throughout the summer, and it has afforded me the opportunity to provide guidance and support.
+I’ve been fortunate to be able to interact with the interns based at our Denver office, and it has afforded me the opportunity to provide guidance and support.
 (Unfortunately, it’s also forced me to see how “un-cool” I have become over the years.)

 More importantly, we conducted a survey that was developed by GP interns Marianna Martinez (Northwestern University, 2025) and Hanna Abera (University of Illinois-Urbana Champagne, 2025) to get their fellow interns’ views on their futures and their finances.